When measuring the impact of wars and natural disasters, it’s convenient and comfortable for us to use numbers.

 PS You can reach me through my Contact Page.

-Donations and offers of help have started to come in from many corners and countries!
+Donations and offers of help came in from many corners and countries!
 Here’s Patrice’s response:

 “WOW WOW WOW… THIS is like a dream come true.
 I am astonished at the generosity of strangers.
 This is outrageous and unbelievable.
 I am awed and incredibly humbled at the generosity.
 How do you say Thank you under these conditions??? “